tkurki/ejs-plugin/README.md

 # Ejs template plugin for Signal K Server

-This plugin
-- adds http routes for files under Signal K server's configuration directory in this plugin's data directory (default (default $HOME/.signalk/plugin-config-data/ejs-plugin/)
-- processes all requests ending in .html as [ejs](https://www.npmjs.com/package/ejs) templates
+Plugin to render [ejs](https://www.npmjs.com/package/ejs) templates with access to Signal K data.

+Simply place index.html in the plugin's data directory (see plugin configuration for the exact path).
+They will be rendered as ejs templates.

-Signal K values can be accessed with expressions like `<%=v('environment.wind.directionTrue',{c:['rad','deg'], dec: 0})%>` where `c` specifies unit conversion using [js-quantities](https://www.npmjs.com/package/js-quantities)
+Signal K values can be accessed with expressions like `<%=v('environment.wind.directionTrue',{c:['rad','deg'], dec: 0})%>` where `c` specifies unit conversion using [js-quantities](https://www.npmjs.com/package/js-quantities) and `dec` specifies the number of decimal places to use.

+You can also place static resources like css and image files in the directory.

 # NOTE About Security